 Accepting financial statements

-We may accept registration, request more information about or reject the financial statements.
+We may accept, request more information about or reject the financial statements.

 You should receive a decision from us within 3 working days of providing your financial statements to us and once accepted, we'll advise the Financial Markets Authority (FMA).